-Ability to recover from flood damages can be a major consideration for residents who do not have access to Federal insurance programs, and/or who lose childcare, income, or struggle to pay for flood repairs on top of monthly bills.
-The city should use the Racial Equity instrument to evaluate how best to support residents who do not, or cannot, qualify for FEMA backed flood insurance after a flood.
+Ability to recover from flood damages can be a major consideration for residents who do not have access to federal insurance programs, and/or who lose childcare, income, or struggle to pay for flood repairs on top of monthly bills.
+The city should use the Racial Equity Instrument to evaluate how best to support residents who do not, or cannot, qualify for FEMA backed flood insurance after a flood.

 In addition to providing communities with discounts on flood insurance rates, FEMA's CRS program is nationally recognized as being a comprehensive guide for best practices related to floodplain management, stormwater drainage, and stormwater quality.
 The city's commitment to implementing diverse and comprehensive programs in this arena is recognized through its current Class 5 rating under the CRS program.
-The Community Working Group has expressed a desire to maximize insurance benefits.
+The Community Working Group expressed a desire to maximize insurance benefits.
 One option would be to move to a Class 4, which would increase reductions by approximately 5% to a total of up to 30% on NFIP flood insurance premiums for community members.
 A significant hurdle for communities in achieving the Class 4 rating is the prerequisite requirement for Watershed Master Planning (WMP) under CRS Activity 450, which entails completing a unified plan that addresses both storm and flood management.
 Approval of the CFS Master Plan update would likely meet this "CRS Activity 450 WMP" criteria.
-However, additional prerequisites and 500 additional CRS points would be needed to achieve a Class 4 rating.
-Significant additional staff and financial resources would be needed to refine existing programs or implement new programs that would garner the necessary Class 4 credit points.
+However, additional prerequisites and 500 additional CRS points would be needed to refine existing programs or implement new programs that would garner the necessary Class 4 credit points.
 Therefore, these improvements should be considered when implementing priority flood and storm projects and programs based on staff capacity and in comparison to community benefits associated with other work plan priorities.